 The stamens are within the thin tube and are not visible among the florets.

-I dried the seeds and planted, but without germination.
+I dried the seeds and planted them without germination.

-After planting, these seeds soon germinated and a pot of sturdy seedlings were all set for a life of their own.
+After planting, these seeds soon germinated, and a pot of sturdy seedlings was all set for a life of their own.

 They bloom when about seven months old, and as the plant grows, more and more flower spikes are produced.